silphid/jen/README.md

 - JEN_REPO: URL of your templates git repo to clone
 - JEN_SUBDIR: Optional sub-directory within your repo where to look for jen files.
 This can be useful when your git repo also contains other things.

-### Example
+# Hello World example

+This `hello-world` example is available on [github](https://github.com/Samasource/jen/tree/master/examples/templates/hello-world).
+Don't hesitate to explore it there to better understand how it works (the template itself is much more instructive and interesting than the final output).

-To use jen's example templates and scripts, simply set your variables as follows:
+1. Configure jen to point to jen's example templates and scripts:

 ```bash
 $ export JEN_REPO=git@github.com:Samasource/jen.git
 $ export JEN_SUBDIR=examples
 ```

-## Creating a new project from a template
+2. Create a new project directory:

 ```bash
 $ mkdir foobar